redFrik/the_art_of_shader_programming/README.md

 fragment shaders are probably the easiest to get started with and we will do that here as well.  to get a quick taste of how it works go to <https://www.shadertoy.com> and click 'new shader'.  what you see is a fragment shader acting upon a solid rectangle. you can play around with the code and press play to see the changes.

-there are some special concepts in shader programming.  variables for instance can be of the following...
+there are some special concepts in shader programming.  variables for instance can have of the following 'storage qualifiers'...

 * `uniform` - means that this variable is an input and will be the same for all fragments.  typically used to send in textures or time parameters to the shader programs.
 * `attribute` - a variable that will be unique for each shader program (typically vertex colour, vertex position,  vertex normal). these are read only and only applies for vertex shaders.
 * `varying` - these are variables that are shared between vertex and fragment shader programs.  note that they interpolate.

-available variable types include...
+available variable types include (only the more common ones)...

 * `float` - floating point values.
 * `vec2`, `vec3`, `vec4` - vectors of different dimensions.
-* `mat2`, `mat3` - matrices of different dimensions.
+* `mat2`, `mat3`, `mat4` - matrices of different dimensions.
-* `sample` - textures.
+* `sample2D` - textures.

-and there are special hardcoded variables.  like these...
+and there are special hardcoded variables (constants, inputs, outputs).  they include...

 * `gl_FragColor` - fragment colour as a vec4 (r, g, b, a).
 * `gl_Position` - vertex position as a vec4.